With a dynamic combination of excellent pistes and awesome bars, St Anton is the place to come if you want to ski hard and party harder.

 And finally, if you want to escape from the rowdy party atmosphere you can always stay in the more peaceful and family friendly St Christoph where there’s easy access to the slopes.

-But back to the main event at St Anton – the skiing.
 St Anton has a variety of runs for every level of skier, though it’s the steeps, cliffs, bowls and couloirs that have made St Anton so famous.
 The more challenging terrain is found in the huge bowls off the Valluga and Schindlergrat mountains.
 Strong intermediate skiers will enjoy the terrain in the Rendle area – accessed by an impressive new gondola, as well as at St Christoph.
 Mind you, Rendle has some excellent, challenging off-piste runs for advanced skiers too.

 Many of the off-piste runs are labeled red or black “ski routes” (black ones being extreme).
 While they are signposted and do receive avalanche control they aren’t patrolled so are best skied with a guide.
 If you’re experienced, have the right equipment and a guide the possibilities in and out of bounds at St Anton are endless.